cobbr/cobbr.io/_posts/2018-12-11-SharpShell.md

 ![SharpShell Example 5]({{site.baseurl}}/assets/images/sharpshell-example-5.png)

-`SharpShell` can be configured with custom source code, references, and embedded resources in just the same way as SharpGen by editting YAML configuration files.
+`SharpShell` can be configured with custom source code, references, and embedded resources in just the same way as SharpGen by editing YAML configuration files.
 Reference the [SharpGen blog post for configuration details]({{site.baseurl}}/SharpGen.html).

 Finally, `SharpShell` will print out the compilation errors in the event that you experience a typo (I'm sure this will never happen):